Nasim-Khalili/EmailVerify/README.md

 - Redis as a message broker and caching backend.
 - JWT authentication integration.
 - Modular, clean project architecture.
+- Elasticsearch integration for logging user activities on posts.
+- Kibana support for visualizing logs.

 ## Features
 - Generate and store OTP codes linked to user emails.
 - Send OTP emails asynchronously using Celery workers.
 - Secure API endpoints for requesting OTP.
 - Configurable expiration time for OTP codes.
+- Full CRUD operations on posts with owner-based permissions.
+- Log all post-related CRUD activities to Elasticsearch for audit and monitoring.
 - Docker and docker-compose setup for easy deployment.

 ## Requirements